scsoluciones2021/biotec/README.md

 ## Building for production

-To optimize the Cpsj application for production, run:
+To optimize the GestWeb application for production, run:

     ./mvnw -Pprod clean package